alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 Coach Fixed Effects (Coach FE) capture the average additional wins contributed while controlling for roster quality.
 I take into account the players' performance in the previous season as a proxy for quality.
 The analysis covers 159 head coaches across all teams from 1985 to 2018.

 Here's a look at the distribution of Coach FE estimates.
 Values range from -25 to +21.
-The mean fixed effect is close to 0, which means that a value of +10.0 indicates that a coach generates about 10 additional wins per season relative to the mean.
+The mean fixed effect is close to 0, which means that a value of +10.0 generates about 10 additional wins per season relative to the mean.

 ![histogram] (/images/posts/coaches/histogram.png)